 Below are basic guidelines for those wishing to earn their counseling certification in Rhode Island.
-Most requirements such as earning your Master's degree, completing 3000 hours of supervised experience and passing the NCE examination have been and will continue to be mandatory in the Rhode Island counseling licensure process.
+Most of these requirements, such as earning your Master's degree, completing 3000 hours of supervised experience and passing the NCE examination, are likely to continue to be mandatory in the Rhode Island counseling licensure process.
 However, it is wise to contact the Rhode Island Board of Mental Health Counselors at (401) 222-1057 to make sure you are on the right track.

 I'm a High School Graduate